-- In a mug, mix the yoghurt, mayonnaise and korma paste until well combined.
+- In a mug, mix the yoghurt, mayonnaise and curry powder until well combined.
 Tip into the bowl and mix through the coleslaw.
 Add salt and mix, taste and adjust as necessary.

 - Finely chop the coriander leaves and stir through the coleslaw.

 Free 4-Week Vegan Meal Plan

 Have you got your hands on a copy of my meal plan yet?
 If not CLICK here to download a copy of my FREE 4 Week Vegan Meal Plan today!

 For more quick and easy vegan recipes take a look at my latest book Vegan in 15.